Guatemala to Belize

 What's included

-Gaze in wonder at the jungle-shrouded limestone temples of Tikal, one of the most impressive Mayan sites in the whole of Central America, as howler monkeys call from the canopy.
+See the jungle-shrouded limestone temples of Tikal – one of the most impressive Mayan sites in the whole of Central America – as howler monkeys call from the canopy.

 Walk along cobblestone streets and shop for local handicrafts in the tiny inland island town of Flores.

-Dig deeper into Mayan history – visiting lesser-known ruins and a mystical Mayan cave complex – around San Ignacio, a vibrant market town near the Belize-Guatemala border.
+Dig deeper into Maya history, visiting lesser-known ruins and a mystical Maya cave complex around San Ignacio – a vibrant market town near the Belize-Guatemala border.

 Lunches Included: 3.